-At BJU, you’ll study the artistic, technical and storytelling aspects of cinema production so you’ll be ready to take on the challenges of independent filmmaking.
+At BJU, you’ll study the artistic, technical and storytelling aspects of film & digital storytelling so you’ll be ready to take on the challenges of independent filmmaking.
 You’ll take a comprehensive look at what’s involved in filmmaking, from conceptualization and writing to directing and post-production.
 Additionally, because filmmaking is a team effort, you’ll grow to appreciate the various indispensable roles such as gaffer, storyboard artist and sound recordist.

 Your education at BJU includes more than experience in the classroom.
 Through various projects, you’ll get hands-on experience in your craft.
 And during your senior year, you’ll either direct your own film from start to finish or take part in other approved creative work.
 You’ll find out what it takes to be a filmmaker and grow in your confidence as you go out into the industry to produce excellent work and share God’s truth with others.